kukiron/stock-data-app/README.md

 - Styled Components: Writing CSS in JS
 - ESLint & Prettier: for linting & formatting

+## App Overview

+The following endpoints are used to build the app features.

+- `/query?function=SYMBOL_SEARCH&keywords={symbol}&apikey={apiKey}`

+  Used to search stock data.
+The search result sets the currently active stock which is used in other API calls.
+If this endpoint returns an error or API limit message the subsequent API called are skipped.

+- `query?function=OVERVIEW&symbol={symbol}&apikey={apiKey}`

+  Used to show company information & stock related details/financial data.

+- `/query?function=NEWS_SENTIMENT&tickers={tickers}&apikey={apiKey}`

+  Used to fetch latest news on company in financial market.
+Top 6 news based on sentiment score is displayed,

+- `/query?function=TIME_SERIES_DAILY&symbol={symbol}&apikey={apiKey}`

+   Used to display stock price trend in a line chart view with additional metadata.

 ## Deployment

 The app is currently deployed on Netlify - [company-stock-data-app.netlify.app](https://company-stock-data-app.netlify.app/).